Aquaculture: Prospects

 Some 16 countries now use geothermal energy for aquaculture, including China, Israel, and the United States.
 In California, for example, 15 fish farms produce tilapia, bass, and catfish with warm water from underground.
 This warmer water enables fish to grow all year round and mature more quickly.
-Collectively these California farms produce 4.5 million kilograms of fish each year.
+Collectively, these California farms produce 4.5 million kilograms of fish annually.

 Global goals

 The UN Sustainable Development Goal 14 ("life below water"), Target 14.7 includes aquaculture: "By 2030, increase the economic benefits to small island developing states and least developed countries from the sustainable use of marine resources, including through sustainable management of fisheries, aquaculture and tourism".
-Aquaculture's contribution to GDP is not included in SDG Target 14.7 but methods for quantifying this have been explored by FAO.
+Aquaculture's contribution to GDP is not included in SDG Target 14.7, but methods for quantifying this have been explored by FAO.

 National laws, regulations, and management

 Laws governing aquaculture practices vary greatly by country and are often not closely regulated or easily traceable.

 In the United States, land-based and nearshore aquaculture is regulated at the federal and state levels; however, no national laws govern offshore aquaculture in U.S. exclusive economic zone waters.
 In June 2011, the Department of Commerce and National Oceanic and Atmospheric Administration released national aquaculture policies to address this issue and "to meet the growing demand for healthy seafood, to create jobs in coastal communities, and restore vital ecosystems."
 Large aquaculture facilities (i.e. those producing 20000 lb per year) which discharge wastewater are required to obtain permits pursuant to the Clean Water Act.
 Facilities that produce at least 100000 lb of fish, molluscs or crustaceans a year are subject to specific national discharge standards.
 Other permitted facilities are subject to effluent limitations that are developed on a case-by-case basis.